tom-foster/tom-foster.github.io/_posts/2020-08-13-data-ethics-or-information-ethics-does-it-matter.md

 So is the ethical decision to use it based on information or data?

 {: .box-note}
-**Note:** Under the GDPR, there are some situations where you could never have a fully automated decision being made, but there has to be a reasonable system in place so that the decision is still ultimately down to human judgement.
+**Note:** Under the GDPR, there are some situations where you could never have a fully automated decision being made.
+A reasonable system must still be in place so that the decision is still ultimately down to human judgement.